TerenceChew/Data-Analytics/Case Study 1/Cylistic _Bike.md

 <h3> 4.1: Determine average and max ride length </h3>

-1. Identify the overall average and max ride length based on membership type over the course of
+1. Identify the average and max ride length based on membership type over the course of 12 months
 2. New table created: avg_max_ride_length

 ~~~~sql